WHAT IS HAPPENING IN SYRIA?

 But one thing remains constant; Syria’s civilians continue to pay the price.
 The future of millions of families still hangs in the balance.

-- The war has lasted eight years, and counting
+- The war has lasted ten years and counting

 - One in four schools have been damaged, destroyed or used for shelter